 Home additions and extensions

 While improving safety might be the first reason to replace your older switchboard, there are a couple of more.
-In some cases, home renovation may require an update in this field, depending on the changes that are made.
-While cosmetic and decorative renovation might not include electrical work, when you are adding a new bedroom, bathroom, granny flat, or remodeling an attic into an additional living space, you need to count in the additional power the new space will draw.
+In some cases, home renovation may require an update in this field.
+Depending on the changes that are made.
+While cosmetic and decorative renovation might not include electrical word.
+When you are adding a new bedroom, bathroom, granny flat, or remodeling an attic into an additional living space.
+You need to count in the additional power the new space will draw.